n8n + FFmpegAPI

 If you see 401/403 errors, verify the Authorization header, and ensure your

-API key is present in n8n credentials as FFMPEG_API_KEY
+API key is present in n8n credentials as FFMPEG_API_KEY.

 - Upload PUT fails: ensure you are sending Binary data and not JSON